Indoor Pub Quoits (Step Quoits)

 Pub Quoits is an indoor version of quoits that has been thriving around the Welsh/English border for many years.
 Also, known as indoor quoits, Evesham quoits, Table quoits or Dobbers, the game is thought to have been invented around the end of the nineteenth century and it is a very cleverly miniaturised version of the outdoor quoits game.

 The game uses flat rubber rings - one side is coloured black, the other white and any quoit which falls black side up, doesn't score.
-The quoits board is 3 feet square with a central stake and two indented concentric rings.
+The quoits board is a good size - at approximately 45cm square - with a central stake and two indented concentric rings.
 It is usually placed on a table and the throw is from a similar distance to Darts.

 Our Pub Quoits game is suitable for pubs and play at home.
 The board is beautifully hand-made in Britain by a traditional craftsman and the stake screws into the main board for a firm fit.
 Rules in English are also included.